Hady051/Machine-Learning-A-Z/README.md

 This repository contains all of my code and resources for learning and implementing machine learning algorithms from scratch and with popular Python libraries.
 It is based on the widely followed **Machine Learning A-Z** curriculum.

+I have also **written all the ML algorithmes theories** to study the the theoritical concepts better and more clearly.

 ## 📌 Project Overview

 This project covers the core concepts and practical implementations of machine learning, including: